kiritisagar/python/notes_python.md

 **Python Virtual Machine (PVM)**:
 The PVM is Python’s engine that actually runs the bytecode on your computer.
 It reads the bytecode instructions and tells your computer what to do.

+**variable**
+A variable in programming is a named storage location in memory that holds a value.
+Variables are used to store data that can be referenced and manipulated throughout a program.